Let's start with the definition and meaning of data enrichment.

 Another example is life event prediction.
 If a customer shops at a toy or baby store, they are likely to have a baby.
 So the bank can offer a baby savings account as a cross-sell.

-ATM network optimization: thanks to shopping data, TapiX will help you design where ATMs are missing or, conversely, where ATMs are less busy.
+Thanks to shopping data, TapiX will help you design where ATMs are missing or, conversely, where ATMs are less busy.

 Data enrichment plays a key role in digital banking and provides banks with valuable information for detailed analysis.
 With analytics, banks can improve their services and competitiveness.
 Through the process of data enrichment and subsequent analysis, banks can gain a better understanding of their customers, identify new opportunities for cross-selling or conversely detect a risky customer.